mautic/developer-documentation-new/docs/design/accordion.rst

        ]
    } %}

-While defining a ``set`` block separately is not strictly necessary, it can be helpful to ensure that operations relying on Twig functions keep working correctly.
+While defining a ``set`` block separately isn't strictly necessary, it can be helpful to ensure that operations relying on Twig functions keep working correctly.
 The ``set`` block allows you to predefine complex content or operations, making your template cleaner and more maintainable.

 .. vale off